warmist/scripts/docs/agitation-rebalance.rst

 How the DF agitation system works
 ---------------------------------

-For the surface wilderness, the DF agitation system works by maintaining a counter.
+For the surface wilderness in savage biomes, the DF agitation system works by maintaining a counter.
 Your dwarves increase the counter when they chop down trees or catch fish.
 Once it crosses a threshold, wildlife that enters the map will be agitated and will aggressively attack your units.
 Once a year, the counter is decremented by a fixed amount.
 This means that once you cross the threshold that starts the agitation attacks, you will suffer near-constant retribution until you stop all tree cutting and fishing on the surface for years until the counter fall lows enough again.

 DF also maintains counters for each cavern layer, but instead of attacks starting when the counter crosses a threshold, larger values of the counter